With the boom of digital, education can't be left behind.

 Although perceived by many as a threat to traditional education, web and mobile apps can play a big role in children's cognitive development.
 From a design perspective, there's still a lot to be done.
 So how can we, designers, help our users (kids) making the most of their experience when interacting with a digital product?

 That's exactly what I'll cover through this article.
-I'll share with you some of the challenges when designing apps for kids, like seeing the world through their eyes, understanding their gestures or how to get them engaged by using color and text.
-I'll also approach what designers should consider when building reading apps for children, being those educational web or mobile apps.
+I'll share with you some of the challenges when building a mobile app for kids, like seeing the world through their eyes, understanding their gestures or how to get them engaged by using color and text.
+I'll also approach what UI/UX designers should consider when building reading apps for children, being those educational web or mobile apps.